 Tips for making the perfect choux paste:

+#1.
 The dough for chocolate eclairs is essentially an emulsion – which means the ingredients must be thoroughly combined in the right order and at the right temperatures.
-It’s very important that the milk, water, butter, salt, and sugar come to a very rapid boil before adding the flour.
-Once the four has been added, it’s also important to cook it for at least 5-8 minutes over medium-low heat, stirring vigorously in order for the flour and butter to thoroughly combine.
-You want to see a thin floury film begin to form on the bottom of the pan, signaling that the dough has dried out a bit and that the ingredients have come together.
+It’s very important that the milk, water, butter, salt, and sugar come to a full boil before adding the flour.
+Once the four has been added, it’s also important to cook it for at least 1 minute over medium-low heat, stirring vigorously, to cook the flour and create structure in the dough.

 Every component of a Chocolate Eclair should add flavor.